ctrueden/ctrueden.github.io/_pages/deus/CharSecretsMark.md

 -----

-!!Older thoughts
+## Older thoughts

 Trenton's powers are derived from the Fearful's influence somehow.
 How much of him is really &quot;human&quot;?
 How are the Fearful related to Pandora's Box?
 How much of what Trenton &quot;knows&quot; about his parents' organization is really true?

 Trenton is human, but a descendant of a community that lived as part of Fjell.
 The Fearful altered the mitochondria present in humans, integrating themselves with it.
 As Trenton develops his eye powers, the latent ability of his mitochondria is unleashed, lending him properties similar to those of the Fearful.

-In a sense, Trenton is &quot;pure&quot; human, in that he is directly descended from the originally engineered human, [http://www.pantheon.org/articles/p/pandora.html|Pandora], unpolluted by non-human DNA.
+In a sense, Trenton is &quot;pure&quot; human, in that he is directly descended from the originally engineered human, [Pandora](http://www.pantheon.org/articles/p/pandora.html), unpolluted by non-human DNA.

 The Pandora's Box organization has been around in some form since humans' inception.
 They are instinctually opposed to mystic energy, due to their genetic programming, and therefore the existence of the organization makes sense.